Veeru Devgan: Action choreography

 Devgan got his break with Manoj Kumar's Roti Kapada Aur Makaan (1974) and over the decades had choreographed fight and action scenes for over 100 different Hindi films including Mr. Natwarlal, Ek Khiladi Bawan Pattey, Phool Aur Kaante, Jigar, Dil Kya Kare etc.

 Directors like Sanjay Gupta have considered him Hindi cinema's "greatest stunt director", and actors such as Dharmendra and Jeetendra would often do a movie on the sole basis of the film's stunts being supervised by Devgan.
 Actor Shatrughan Sinha has also called him Hindi cinema's "greatest action director", adding that Devgan was to stunts what Lata Mangeshkar was to playback singing and Saroj Khan to dance choreography, as all lead actors wanted to work with him to look "heroic."
 Devgan had also mentored the next generation of action directors, including Sham Kaushal.

 Devgan with daughter-in-law Kajol at Zee Cine Awards 2016.

 Direction, production and acting

 Devgan even ventured into direction with 1999 film Hindustan Ki Kasam which starred his son Ajay Devgn, Amitabh Bachchan, Manisha Koirala and Sushmita Sen. He also produced the film.
 The same year, he would produce another film with his son in the lead, Dil Kya Kare.

 He also acted in a few films, mostly small roles, including in the 1981 film Kranti.

 Personal life

-Born into the Devgan family in Amritsar, he was married to Veena, and had three children with her, including actor Ajay Devgn.
+Born into the Devgan family in Amritsar, he was married to Veena, and had three children with her, a son, actor Ajay Devgn and two daughters, Kavita Devgan Vaswani and Neelam Devgan Gandhi.

 Devgan, who rarely made public appearances, was last seen at the special screening of his son's film Total Dhamaal in February 2019.